Every morning I glance at my phone to see what time it is when I wake up. I also check the temperature.

 “Garbage in, garbage out,” he said.
 He advised us to turn off the TV.
 Don’t watch the news.
 He said they were selling soap and there was little or no good news and it would rot our minds.
 Instead, “Read the Bible, a poem and an essay every day.”

-How I’d wish I’d listened more carefully and followed that advice 18 years ago.
+How I’d wish I’d listened more carefully and followed that advice all those years ago.
 How different would my life be today?
-The good news is, it’s not too late to start.
-And I’m proud to say, I started down that path yesterday.
+The good news is, it’s never too late to start.

 My all time favorite Ray Bradbury book is Fahrenheit 451.
 My son Robert loves this book, too.
 I took my son to meet Ray Bradbury during another local speaking engagement years later.
 Robert has a signed copy of Farenheit 451 that he treasures.
-Ray Bradbury was a very accessible and kind man, willing to share with all of us enjoying his gift and genius — and striving to be 1/100th the writer that he was.
+Ray Bradbury was a very accessible and kind man, willing to share with all of us enjoying his gift and genius.
+I’m still striving to be 1/100th the writer that he was.

 “What do you love most in the world?
 The big and little things, I mean.
 A trolley car, a pair of tennis shoes?
 These, at one time when we were children, were invested with magic for us.” — Zen and the Art of Writing

 Are you a Ray Bradbury fan?
 What are your favorite books of his?Who are your favorite authors?

 In an article written by Yaron Steinbuch, a woman in Chicago was rescued from a naked man who held her at scissors-point and later knife-point because of Wordle.
 Her daughter lives in Seattle and was concerned the next morning when her mom didn’t text or contact her about Wordle.
 That prompted the daughter to call the police.